Aratramba/design-manual/README.md

 Markdown is parsed using [marked](https://github.com/chjj/marked).
 HTML is allowed.

-The options.indexPage file will be will be placed first in the navigation.
+For the homepage, create a file called Index.md (`options.indexPage`).
+This will be will be placed first in the navigation.

 ### Components page
-Create a file called Components.md.
+Create a file called Components.md (`options.componentsPage`).
 This page is where your components are documented.
 The file should look like this.

 ```markdown
 # My Components Page